A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 \subsection{Relevance and implications of this work}

-Our results indicate that the rotational temperatures in tokamak divertors increase during detached conditions.
+Our results indicate that the rotational temperatures in tokamak divertors increase during detached conditions with a subsequent drop at the highest levels of detachment.
 The transition from attached to detached conditions seems to be the dominant driver of this increase for which we have developed an improved understanding.
 The rotational temperature is found to be correlated with electron density in many works \cite{Sergienko2013MolecularJET, Hollmann2006, Fujii2023Plasma-parameterDivertor} and our results do not contradict these findings.
 We find that increasing rotational temperatures during detachment, in a wide range of divertor conditions, can be explained by longer molecular life times, resulting in more plasma-molecule collisions.
 Such collisions result in significant power and dominant volumetric momentum losses to the plasma.\\

 Power balance is an often researched topic in power exhaust, as more than 90\% of $P_{SOL}$ must be dissipated in various reactor concepts \cite{DEMO-Zohm}.
 However, power balance studies often indicate that less than 90\% of $P_{SOL}$ can be accounted for \cite{EAST-90}.
 Due to the increased area over which the power loading from the neutral atoms to the wall is spread, the plasma power losses from plasma-molecule interactions - which can be tens of percent of $P_{SOL}$ - may not be well diagnosed in such power balance studies.
 This could explain part of the reason why obtaining power balance is challenging in fusion devices. \\